JamzumSum/yNet/readme.md

 ### training

-We recommond to train yNet on a GPU with __18000M free memory__.
+We recommend to train yNet on a GPU with __18000M free memory__.
 Our implement uses RTX3090.

 Multi-processing is not implemented.
 So DDP isn't available.
 We warn of using DP directly, since triplet loss and BN are used.
 Fork is welcomed.